PapenfussLab/gridss/Readme.md

 a category should be specified for each input file when performing analysis on multiple samples at once. (eg `INPUT=normal75bp.bam INPUT_CATEGORY=0 INPUT=normal100bp.bam INPUT_CATEGORY=0 INPUT=tumour100bp.bam INPUT_CATEGORY=1` ).

 For those familar with [CORTEX](http://cortexassembler.sourceforge.net/), a GRIDSS input category corresponds to a CORTEX graph colour.

+### BLACKLIST

+BED blacklist of regions to exclude from analysis.
+The [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) is recommended when aligning against hg19.

 ### READ_PAIR_CONCORDANT_PERCENT